Andrei Olari: Playing career

-In 1990 Olari won the first USSR Rugby League Cup as a member of the Tiraspol club, defeating the Moscow Magicians in the final with a score of 24-10.
+In 1990, Olari won the first USSR Rugby League Cup as a member of the Tiraspol club, defeating the Moscow Magicians 24-10 in the final.
 He scored 56 points in two matches against Spartak Moscow and Moscow Magicians scoring 7 tries, 13 conversions and 2 drop goals, which earned him the title of the best scorer in the USSR Cup.

-Later Olari played for French clubs, such as Toulouse Olympique team: in the 1999 season he scored 12 points in 35 Super League matches.
+Later, Olari played for French clubs, including Toulouse Olympique team.
+In the 1999 season, he scored 12 points in 35 Super League matches.

 International

-In 1992, Olari captained the CIS national team for their 1992 Tour of South Africa, in which CIS won both games.
+In 1992, Olari captained the CIS national team during their 1992 Tour of South Africa, where the team won both matches.

-In 1995 he played in the Emerging Nations tournament for Moldova.
+In 1995, he played in the Emerging Nations tournament for Moldova.

-In 2000 Olari was invited by the Russian national team to play at the World Cup that year in England Olari played in all three of Russia's matches at the tournament. and played three matches in the tournament.
+In 2000, Olari was invited by the Russian national team to play at the World Cup that year in England Olari played in all three of Russia's matches at the tournament. and played three matches in the tournament.